sqitchers/sqitch/README.md

 *   Deployment integrity

-    Sqitch manages changes and dependencies via a plan file, and employs a [Merkle tree] pattern similar to [Git][gitmerkle] and [Blockchain] to ensure deployment integrity.
+    Sqitch manages changes and dependencies via a plan file, employing a [Merkle tree] pattern similar to [Git][gitmerkle] and [Blockchain] to ensure deployment integrity.
 As such, there is no need to number your changes, although you can if you want.
 Sqitch doesn't much care how you name your